countxvat/dev-task/README.md

 - Develop the feature on a new branch and create a pull request to your repository
 - Make your repository public or grant access to the following GitHub users: `debesha`, and `michaelcountx`.
 - Notify us once the task is completed, providing the link to your repository and the pull request.
+- If you decided to omit some endpoints due to complexity or time constraints, please clearly outline what additional endpoints would be necessary for a full implementation in your submission.
+This helps us understand your approach and the scope of your solution.

 ## Environment Setup (via Docker)